 This means that neither of you can claim it individually as your own and must therefore be divided- either by agreement or by court order.
-Today’s blog post will center around this subject as well as the steps that can be taken to prepare for a discussion of these issues during your divorce case.
+Today's blog post will center around this subject and the steps that can be taken to prepare for a discussion of these issues during your divorce case.

 Settlement vs. Litigation

-Most clients that I have worked with have the mistaken idea that their divorce case will likely be decided by a judge after a trial has been commenced.
+Most clients I have worked with have the mistaken idea that a judge will likely decide their divorce case after a trial has commenced.
 The fact of the matter is that divorce cases in Texas rarely go before judges for justice to be handed down.
 On the contrary, the vast majority of divorces conclude in a setting called mediation.

-Mediation typically is where you and your lawyer will agree with your spouse and their lawyer to attempt to settle your case at a third party attorney’s office.
-That third party attorney is typically a family lawattorney themselves and will help assist you all in your efforts to conclude your divorce.
+Mediation typically is where you and your lawyer will agree with your spouse and their lawyer to attempt to settle your case at a third-party attorney's office.
+That third-party attorney is typically a family law attorney themselves and will help you all in your efforts to conclude your Divorce.
 The mediator acts as a go-between and voice of reason during what can become a heated negotiation session.

-The other route to go is the one that involves heading to court for a judge to pay tie breaker on the issues that cannot be settled.
-You can settle 95 percent of your case in mediation and head to court for the judge’s decision on the remaining five percent.
-I can think of many other ways that you and your spouse could spend the money it takes to go to trial but on occasion the situation warrants a trial.
+The other route to go is the one that involves heading to court for a judge to pay a tiebreaker on the issues that cannot be settled.
+You can settle 95 percent of your case in mediation and head to court for the judge's decision on the remaining five percent.
+I can think of many other ways that you and your spouse could spend the money it takes to go to trial, but on occasion, the situation warrants a problem.

-Either way, you should be aware that when it comes to the issue of community propertydivision, a judge will have the best intentions of arriving at a decision that is fair and equitable.
+Either way, you should be aware that when it comes to the issue of community property division, a judge will have the best intentions of arriving at a fair and equitable decision.
 However, understand that the judge will not have enough time to learn everything there is to know about your family.
-The fact that divorce cases sometimes last two or three days can tell you that there is an information gap even in the longest of divorce trials.
+The fact that divorce cases sometimes last two or three days can tell you an information gap even in the longest of divorce trials.

 Many marriages have it set up that one spouse acts as the family banker.
-This spouse is in charge of making sure bills are paid, food is purchased and the family home generally runs on schedule and under budget.
-A lot of times this is a spouse who does not work and instead devotes a great deal of time to being the home economist.
+This spouse is in charge of making sure bills are paid, food is purchased, and the family home generally runs on schedule and under budget.
+This spouse often does not work and instead devotes time to being the home economist.

-The other spouse perhaps has the full time job with which the bills are paid and the groceries are purchased but he or she doesn’t have the time to keep up with where exactly the family is in terms of finances.
-Having to learn about your family’s financial state on the evening before you hire a divorce attorney can seem like a daunting task.
+The other spouse perhaps has a full-time job with which the bills are paid and the groceries are purchased, but they don't have the time to keep up with where exactly the family is in terms of finances.
+Having to learn about your family's financial state on the evening before you hire a divorce attorney can seem like a daunting task.

-The key is to learn as much as you can about where your family sits financially before filing for divorce can be extremely helpful.
-This is true for a couple reasons.
-For one, any information that you can provide your attorney with at the outset of your case can assist him or her with building arguments for mediation and if necessary a contested hearing.
+The key is to learn as much as you can about where your family sits financially before filing for Divorce can be extremely helpful.
+This is true for a couple of reasons.
+For one, any information you can provide your attorney with at the outset of your case can assist them with building arguments for mediation and, if necessary, a contested hearing.

-Also- your spouse may begin to hide information that was previously available to you if he or she believes that a divorce is upcoming.
-You can still request information using Discovery if necessary but it can take a longer time and will cost you more money in attorney’s fees to go about it this way.
+Also, your spouse may begin to hide previously available information from you if they believe that a divorce is upcoming.
+You can still request information using Discovery if necessary, but it can take longer and will cost you more money in attorney's fees to go about it this way.

 Community vs. Separate property in Texas

-If we define community property as all property other than separate property that is acquired by either spouse during the marriage then it makes sense to list what makes a property or debt separate property.
-Separate property is made up of:
+Suppose we define community property as all other than separate property acquired by either spouse during the marriage.
+In that case, it makes sense to list what makes a property or debt particular property.
+Individual property is made up of:

 - Inheritances or gifts